edimaudo/DAID/README.md

 # DAID

 ## Overview
 DAID is built to help users move from messy thoughts to smarter decisions.
-It leverages the Airia.ai platform to transform disorganized, "messy" human problems into structured strategic decisions.

 ## Project Structure